Tegh25/React-Blogging-Website/my-blog/README.md

-# Getting Started with Create React App
+# Create React App Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+If you download this project to your own machine, you can use the documentation below to test the front-end of this project in dev.

 ## Available Scripts